-After nine days in hospital, I was taken to St Thomas’s in London for a heart ablation treatment to correct the fault before returning home to my wife and family.
+After nine days in hospital, I was taken to St Thomas’ in London for a heart ablation treatment to correct the fault before returning home to my wife and family.

 The support from the NHS was amazing.
 I had rehabilitation at Darent Valley Hospital as well as cardio psychology support at King’s Hospital in London after suffering with panic attacks before returning to work four months later.

 It’s still tough to think back to that day in Upchurch.
 The paramedics later told me I’d actually died for 23 minutes.
-Without their help and without the crew of the Air Ambulance, I wouldn’t be here today.
+Without their help and without the KSS crew, I wouldn’t be here today.

 It will be four years in September, since I suffered my out-of-hospital cardiac arrest.
 It was a day that brought KSS into my life, along with some big changes.
 Since then the whole world has changed, with everyone suffering due to COVID one way or another but dealing with it as best as we can.

 For us getting our dog Betty a year and a half ago has become a massive plus to me especially, and my wife Sarah.
 She is coming up to six-years-old and I’d like to think that we have made Betty’s life better, just as much has she has helped me deal with my anxiety woes since that eventful day.

 More recently my job has also changed.
 I was self-employed and was successful in what I was doing but recently I decided to go back to being employed!
 This has been a big change and a brave step for me but definitely the right decision.
 Now I am back working around others which is great as I enjoy being around other people.